 To Learn with Purpose involves your academic pursuits, one of the major reasons you would choose to study at PUC.
-Perhaps our faith-based community, we want you to walk with God, right into a joyous eternity.
+Perhaps phasis on the development of the whole person, including your spiritual and faith journey.
+We want you to Rise in Faith.
+As part of our faith-based community, we want you to walk with God, right into a joyous eternity.